 - Add the sliced apples and water to the Instant Pot.

-- Set the Instant Pot to high pressure for four minutes.
+- Set the Instant Pot to high pressure for five minutes.

 - Once complete, let the pressure manually release for 10 minutes (the display will read LO10).
 In other words, don't touch the pot for 10 minutes!

 - To make chunky applesauce, remove a spoonful of the apples (about 3/4 cup), and set it aside.
 (Skip this step and just mash the apples for a smoother sauce.)

 - Then, mash the remaining apples to your liking (I just use a potato masher).